nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  Example of usage:

- In the current season, If your are going to watch the 10th episode of the show named friends, you can input a command: `episode friends 10`.
+ In the current season, If your are going to watch the 10th episode of the show named Friends, you can input a command: `episode Friends 10`.

  Input: